Money BasicsManaging Money

 Another option is to augment your emergency fund by investing in health insurance.
 Insurance companies provide protection in the form of a big payout to you or your family, if something bad were to happen to you.
 This payout covers expenses for things such as hospitalization, doctor’s fees, medications, treatments, testing, and even an allowance for loss of income.

-If you plan to invest in the future, it is important that you first build an emergency fund.
-Without one, you’ll have to cash in your investments to pay for the unforeseen cost of an emergency.
+If you plan to invest in the future, it is important that you first start an emergency fund.
+This fund plays a crucial role in your financial status, helping prevent major losses during times of crisis.